 If you’re using Bluetooth with a PC or Mac computer and are still struggling after completing these steps, the onboard troubleshooter may be able to assist.
 To access the troubleshooter, complete the following instructions:

 First, ensure your Bluetooth drivers are correct and up-to-date.
 Next, complete the following steps:

 Start Button 🡪 Settings 🡪 Update & Security 🡪 Troubleshoot

-On a Mac computer, resetting your PC’s Bluetooth module may be the answer to your issues.
+Resetting your PC’s Bluetooth module on a Mac computer may solve your issues.
 To restart the module, do the following:

 Once the symbol has been clicked while holding the Shift and Option modifier keys, you’ll be greeted with an option for Debug.
-Hovering your mouse over the option, click on ‘Reset Bluetooth module’, once this task has been completed, restart your computer to confirm these changes.
+Hovering your mouse over the option, click ‘Reset Bluetooth module.’
+Once this task has been completed, restart your computer to confirm these changes.

-If your issues continue to persist after following the above troubleshooting steps, contact the manufacturer of your Bluetooth device- most units come with a great warranty package, if it has expired, the manufacturer may be able to guide you through the steps needed to solve your difficulties.
+If your issues persist after following the above troubleshooting steps, contact the manufacturer of your Bluetooth device- most units come with a great warranty package.
+If it has expired, the manufacturer may be able to guide you through the steps needed to solve your difficulties.

-When used correctly, any Bluetooth audio device will be long-lasting and fulfill your expectations to the max.
-Virtually any issue can be solved as there are only a handful of common Bluetooth problems, watching out for these causes will ensure a hassle-free and highly enjoyable Bluetooth experience.
+Any Bluetooth audio device will be long-lasting and fulfill your expectations when used correctly.
+Virtually any issue can be solved, as only a handful of common Bluetooth problems exist.
+Watching out for these causes will ensure a hassle-free and highly enjoyable Bluetooth experience.